Counting atypical black hole microstates from entanglement wedges: Disentangled black hole microstates in AdS/CFT

 By construction, these states are orthogonal.
-To summarize, we obtain the following statement. \begin{customcoro}{4} In a holographic CFT, let $\CH_{[E-\Delta E, E]}$ be the microcanonical subspace whose dimension is given by $e^{S_{BH}}$.
-There exists an orthogonal basis of $\CH_{[E-\Delta E, E]}$ such that at least $\exp\left[S_{BH}(1-o(1))\right]$ elements are disentangled states. \end{customcoro} Note that we have not only proven the existence of a basis satisfying requirements mentioned in corollary \ref{coro:hol_final}, but also given an algorithm to construct such a basis from an ensemble of states satisfying requirements mentioned in proposition \ref{prop:hol_bound} in the proof of theorem \ref{thm:Increment_bound}.
+To summarize, we obtain the following statement. \begin{customcoro}{4} In a holographic CFT, let $\CH_{[E-\Delta E, E]}$ be the microcanonical subspace whose dimension is given by $e^{S_{\rm micro}}$.
+There exists an orthogonal basis of $\CH_{[E-\Delta E, E]}$ such that at least $\exp\left[S_{\rm micro} - f(S_{\rm micro})\right]$ elements are disentangled states, for any $f(x) \in \omega(1)$. \end{customcoro} Although we made our statement in terms of the entropy computed from the microcanonical ensemble, the disentangled states we found are sufficient to give the leading order of the Bekenstein-Hawking entropy $S_{BH}$, since $S_{BH}$ and $S_{\rm micro}$ matches at the leading order.

+Note that we have not only proven the existence of a basis satisfying requirements mentioned in corollary \ref{coro:hol_final}, but also given an algorithm to construct such a basis from an ensemble of states satisfying requirements mentioned in proposition \ref{prop:hol_bound} in the proof of theorem \ref{thm:Increment_bound}.
 We will come back to discuss if one can give an ensemble of states satisfying requirements mentioned in proposition \ref{prop:hol_bound} in section \ref{sec:constructing_disent}.
-Besides, we also note that if one only wants to prove the existence of $\exp\left[S_{BH}(1-o(1))\right]$ disentangled states but does not care about how to construct them, there actually exists a more simple proof.
+Besides, we also note that if one only wants to prove the existence of $\exp\left[S_{\rm micro}-f(S_{\rm micro})\right]~(\forall f(x)\in\omega(1))$ disentangled states but does not care about how to construct them, there actually exists a more simple proof.
 We will leave it in appendix \ref{app:proof}.